 TA & Graders

 Laboratory TA: duties may include, but not limited to, teaching a section of a lab class, grading, lab set up and take down, presenting short lectures.
 This position interacts with students.
 Please see descriptions at the bottom of this page for more details.
-For Fall 2023, Undergraduate Teaching Assistant positions pay $3,113 for 1-2 credit lab/recitations (Basic Biology, General Biology, Human Physiology, Anatomy, General Microbiology).
+For Spring, 2024, Undergraduate Teaching Assistant positions pay $3,293 for 1-2 credit lab/recitations (Basic Biology, General Biology, Human Physiology, Anatomy, General Microbiology).
 10 hours per week/per section.

 Lecture TA: Available only for General Biology lecture sections.
 Duties may include, but not limited to, providing administrative support for the course, coordinating missed exams, holding office hours, grading, running scantrons, entering grades into canvas.
 This position interacts with students.
 Please reach out to the instructor for more details.
-Lecture TA pays $2,782.
-For Fall 2023, Undergraduate Lecture TA pay is $3,113 per 3-credit General Biology section.
+Undergraduate Lecture TA pay is $3,293 per 3-credit General Biology section.
 10 hours per week.

 Grader: duties may include, but not limited to, grading, running scantrons, providing administrative support for the course, entering grades in Canvas.
 This position does not interact with students.
 Please reach out to the instructor for more details.
-Graders are currently paid an hourly rate of $17.29 for Summer and Fall 23 semesters to meet minimum wage requirements effective 1/1/2023.
+Graders are currently paid an hourly rate of $18.29 for Spring 2024 to meet minimum wage requirements effective 1/1/2024.
 4 hours per week/per section.

 - TAs and Graders must be enrolled in class for the entire semester they are employed.